Cjensen1967/Bac_suite/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 ## Project Overview
-The **Baccarat Training Suite** is a modular training application designed to teach and practice various aspects of Midi-Baccarat dealing and gameplay.
-The suite is structured into independent modules, each focusing on a specific aspect of Baccarat, from understanding the game's rules to mastering card handling and commission calculations.
+The **Baccarat Training Suite** is a modular training application designed to teach and practice various aspects of Baccarat dealing and gameplay.
+Built entirely with the assistance of Claude Sonnet 3.5, an AI-powered code-writing tool, the suite is designed with independent modules, each focusing on a specific aspect of Baccarat—from understanding the game's rules to mastering card handling and commission calculations.
+This modular approach not only simplifies updates and customization but also demonstrates how AI code generators can efficiently handle smaller, self-contained files, making development accessible and scalable.

 ## Live Demo
 Try the application here: [Baccarat Training Suite Live Demo](https://cjensen1967.github.io/Bac_suite/)